 Step 10: Add the Mixture to the Whipped Cream

-After removing the mixture from the refrigerator, put your finger on the surface and removing it should leave a fingerprint behind.
+After removing the mixture from the refrigerator, test the consistency by gently pressing your finger onto the surface.
+The impression should leave a fingerprint behind.
 If it doesn't, put the mix back into the refrigerator for another 30 minutes.

 Add the mixture to the whipped cream and whisk till smooth.
 The result should look like the second picture.